vargaseous/sec_mcptest/README.md

 # Demonstration of a Streamlit app and MCP server

-This setup allows external applications (Claude Desktop, ChatGPT Desktop, and LM Studio) to control a Streamlit dashboard (an explorer of Singapore health facilities data from OpenStreetMap) through an MCP server.
+This setup allows external applications (mainly desktop LLM clients with MCP support, such as Claude Desktop and LM Studio) to control a Streamlit dashboard (an explorer of Singapore health facilities data from OpenStreetMap) through an MCP server.

+This repository was prepared as part of a demonstration on Model Context Protocol (MCP) and agentic coding assistants (such as Claude Code and OpenAI Codex) for National Coding Week at the Singapore-ETH Centre.

 ## Architecture

 1. **Streamlit App** (`main.py`) - The web interface
 2. **FastAPI Server** (`api_server.py`) - REST API for state management
 3. **Redis** - Shared state storage and pub/sub
-4. **MCP Server** (`mcp_server.py`) - Tools for external agents (Claude/ChatGPT/LM Studio)
+4. **MCP Server** (`mcp_server.py`) - Tools for external clients (Claude Desktop / LM Studio)

 ## Installation